rjweiss/MUCK-toolkit/README.txt

         * vendor
       * /mnt/sdf                    # mount point for Raw Data EBS volume
       * /mnt/sdg                    # mount point for MongoDB EBS volume

-Running the TaskServer
-  * service news-MongoDB start      # start the MongoDB daemon
-  * service news-TaskServer start   # start the TaskServer daemon

-Running the TaskWorker
-  * tail -f log/server.log          # run this in another shell if you want to watch server activity
-  * service news-TaskWorker start   # start the TaskWorker daemon

 Notes on setting up the task server: